2NE1 (2011 EP): Promotion and release

-Bom's solo track "Don't Cry" was released as the first single on April 21.
+Park Bom's solo track "Don't Cry" was released as the first single on April 21.
 It was then followed by the group's single "Lonely" on May 11.
 Both songs topped the Gaon Digital Chart; in addition, "Lonely" became the first song to achieve a perfect all-kill by a K-pop girl group since the concept's inception in 2010.
 Neither were promoted extensively on music shows; but on May 29, the group made a surprise two-part performance with both songs on SBS's Inkigayo.
 The surprise appearance was attributed to the popularity of the two songs and was done as a gift to their fans.

-On June 24, the third single "I Am The Best" was released at midnight, and subsequently topped all South Korean real-time charts, achieving another perfect all-kill.
-The song gained international recognition and is often referred to as one of the most iconic and influential songs in K-pop.
+On June 24, the third single "I Am the Best" was released at midnight, and subsequently topped all South Korean real-time charts, achieving another perfect all-kill.
+The song gained international recognition and is often regarded as an industry classic.
 It was performed for several weeks on the music programs Inkigayo, Show!
 Music Core and M Countdown.
 The plans for a mini album then stated another digital single would soon follow along with the release of the group's second mini album.

 "Hate You", was initially intended for their second album To Anyone, but was later included into the mini-album's tracklist.
 It was released one week prior to the mini album's release on July 21 and became a top-three hit.
 The next single "Ugly", became the EP's fourth number one single, and won three music program wins during the course of its run.
 It ended the album's promotions on SBS's Inkigayo on August 21.

 Following their Korean promotions, the group announced the release of the album in Japan under the title Nolza.
-It was released on September 21 by YGEX, a newly created label by YG Entertainment Japan in association with Avex.
+It was released on September 21, 2011, by YGEX, a newly created label by YG Entertainment Japan in association with Avex.
 They appeared on the Japanese music program Music Station to promote the EP, performing the lead single "I Am the Best".

-Reception

-Recognition
+Critical reception

 The album ranked sixth on Spin magazine's list of "20 Best Pop Albums of 2011", placing ahead of Ellie Goulding, Coldplay and Rihanna.
-The publication said that "it might be the year’s most boldly thrilling recorded statement", featuring the collision of various genres, from electro-house, hip-hop, and pop-rock guitar.
+The publication said that "it might be the year's most boldly thrilling recorded statement", featuring the collision of various genres, from electro-house, hip-hop, and pop-rock guitar.
 In 2012, the same publication ranked "Ugly" at number 9 and "I Am the Best" at number 3 in their list of 21 Greatest K-pop Songs of All Time, while Stereogum included both songs in their list of 20 Best K-pop Music Videos at number 6 and 1, respectively.
 FrancoMusique named the EP one of the 20 best albums of the decade, writing that the "six-song EP would go down in history" as "[2NE1] became K-pop queens overnight."